hashicorp/docker-vault/docs/content.md

 The container is derived from a custom Hashicorp base container that is built from BusyBox with a few additional items added.
 We chose BusyBox as a lightweight base with a reasonably small surface area for security concerns, but with enough functionality for development, interactive debugging, and useful health, watch, and exec scripts running under Consul in the container.

 Consul always runs under [dumb-init](https://github.com/Yelp/dumb-init), which handles reaping zombie processes and forwards signals on to all processes running in the container.
 We also use [gosu](https://github.com/tianon/gosu) to run Consul as a non-root "consul" user for better security.
-Finally, [dnsmasq](http://www.thekelleys.org.uk/dnsmasq/doc.html) is included but not activated by default in order to expose DNS on port 53 without running Consul as a root user.
-These binaries are all built by HashiCorp and signed with our [GPG key](https://www.hashicorp.com/security.html), so you can verify those using the signatures included in the container.
-More details on the DNS configuration with dnsmasq are included in a section below.
+These binaries are all built by HashiCorp and signed with our [GPG key](https://www.hashicorp.com/security.html), so you can verify the signed package used to build a given base image.

 An entry point script is provided that provides several common configurations: